camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

   "$schema": "https://unpkg.com/@camunda/zeebe-element-templates-json-schema@0.2.0/resources/schema.json"
   ```

-* `name : String`: Name of the template that will appear in the Catalog.
+* `name : String`: Name of the template.
+Will be shown in the element template selection modal and in the properties panel (after having applied an element template).
 * `id : String`: ID of the template.
 * `description : String`: Optional description of the template.
 Will be shown in the element template selection modal and in the properties panel (after having applied an element template).
+* `documentationRef : String`: Optional URL pointing to a template documentation.
+Will be shown in the properties panel (after having applied an element template).
 * `version : Integer`: Optional version of the template.
 If you add a version to a template it will be considered unique based on its ID and version.
 Two templates can have the same ID if their version is different.
 * `appliesTo : Array<String>`: List of BPMN types the template can be applied to.
 * `elementType : Object`: Optional type of the element.
 If you add an elementType to the template, the element will be replaced with the specified type when you apply the template.